+Our initial analysis identifies over 30 political topics represented in participant responses to what they perceive to be political on TikTok.
+While respondents tend to use general language when describing political content in a survey setting, the more specific language used when describing individual videos shows the range of specific issues users encounter in their everyday use of the platform.
+In future work, we plan to examine whether any differences in the frequency of codes in perceived-political videos can be attributed to user demographics or survey response factors, such as expressed interest in politics or engagement with political content on TikTok.
 Additionally, we show that the majority of political content is associated with positive sentiment, which aligns with survey data showing that 84% of U.S. adult TikTok users encounter humorous posts referencing current events, and 80% see content expressing opinions about them [27].
 On the other hand, the topics exhibiting the most intense displays of sentiment, measured by the combined levels of positive and negative sentiment, are COVID and TRUMP.
 This suggests that while political content on TikTok often leans positive, polarizing topics are still portrayed with strong sentiment.
-In future work, we plan to conduct a deeper content analysis of the videos that users flag as political, and also to examine whether any differences in the frequency or emotional affect of codes in perceived-political videos can be attributed to user demographics or survey response factors.
+In future work, we plan to conduct a deeper content analysis of the videos that users flag as political.

 Given TikTok's rising popularity as a news source for U.S. adults, we aimed to identify NEWS content in our data but encountered challenges in reliably coding it.
 Our LLM-based pipeline yielded low inter-rater reliability scores for the NEWS code in both user annotations and text transcripts, leading us to exclude it from the analysis.
 This likely stems from the complexities of coding multimodal data.
-For example, a video featuring a clip from The Rachel Maddow Show was manually coded as NEWS, but the machine coding missed this because it relied solely on the text transcript, which lacked key visual cues, such as the news show host.
+For example, a video featuring a clip from The Rachel Maddow Show was manually coded as NEWS, but the machine coding missed this because it relied solely on the text transcript,

+$^{^5} https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm \\$ which lacked key visual cues, such as the news show host.
 In manual coding, we also examined whether video posters were linked to official news media or unofficial accounts like influencers.
 This initial analysis found that few NEWS content posters were from official news accounts, even when using full clips from news broadcasts.
 We hypothesize that this is evidence that traditional news media accounts have yet to fully breached the TikTok platform despite the high number of Americans reporting they regularly get news from the platform [18].
-As news content is commonly used as a proxy for political content more generally in social media research, our finding suggests such approaches may be challenging to implement and miss the bigger picture if applied to TikTok.